The Bezos Scholars Program inspires and challenges young people to

 An educator from the student’s school

-School principal, an educator, and two individuals writing letters of recommendation must complete their portion of the application
+School principal, educator, and two individuals writing letters of recommendation complete their portions of the application

 Phone interviews with selected student finalists and nominated educators

 I am grateful for the Bezos Scholars Program because it forced me to be an active and productive participant in my personal leadership journey.